Leonorr/zmk-config-rosa/README.md

 For the keymap-editor to do its job, it will need write access to the github repo it's pointing at.

-If you want to use the keymap-editor for your Rosa keyboard and you are not this repository's author, please fork this repo first and substitute any reference to `pierrechevalier83` in the README with you own username.
+If you want to use the keymap-editor for your Rosa keyboard and you are not this repository's author, please fork this repo first and substitute any reference to `Leonorr` in the README with you own username.